Wolf–Lundmark–Melotte: Star formation

 WLM is currently forming stars, as evidenced by clumps of newly formed stars visible in ultraviolet light.
 These clumps are about 20 to 100 light-years (7 to 30 parsecs) in size.
 The youngest clumps are found in the southern half of the galaxy, which has more star formation.

+In 2015, interferometric observations from ALMA detected CO in the low metallicity dwarf galaxy WLM revealed dense cloud cores.
+These results suggest that the CO clouds in WLM are normal in terms of density, pressure and column density, which explains why they lie on the standard correlations.
+They also appear to be marginally self-bound by gravity, suggesting that they are related to star formation.
+Their properties are typical for parsec-size molecular cloud cores in the solar neighbourhood.